-• No exploration drilling will be permitted in oil-bearing layers beyond 65 km in the period 1 March - 31 August.
+- On Tromsøflaket, coastal zone restrictions apply as following from the framework valid for Along the coast of Troms and Finnmark to the Russian border. - No exploration drilling will be permitted in oil-bearing layers beyond 65 km in the period 1 March 31 August.

-The Eggakanten area
+Eggakanten

 - Especially follow up the general requirement that new production licenses must map any coral reefs or other valuable benthic communities that can be affected by petroleum activities in the relevant blocks, and ensure that they are not damaged by the activity.
-In vulnerable areas, special conditions may be included in licenses to avoid damage. - In blocks 7217/9 and 12, 7218/7, 8, 9, 10, 11 and 12 and 7219/7 and 10, which overlap the spawning grounds for haddock, acquisition of new seismic data and exploratory drilling are not allowed in oil-bearing layers in the period 1 31 March.
+In vulnerable areas, special conditions may be included in licenses to avoid damage. - In blocks 7217/8, 9, 11 and 12, 7218/7, 8, 9, 10, 11 and 12 and 7219/7 and 10, which overlap the spawning grounds for haddock, acquisition of new seismic data and exploratory drilling are not allowed in oil-bearing layers in the period 1 March 31 March.
 This restriction does not apply to drill site surveys.